Harmonica techniques: Blues harp (2nd position)

 The player can play slurs or bends around the minor/major third of the scale and around the tritone/fifth of the scale, both of which are vital to many blues compositions.
-For a further discussion of "bending" on the harmonica, see the harmonica article.

 The key played in this style is one fifth above the nominal tuning of the harmonica, e.g. a C harmonica is played in the key of G. Therefore, to be in tune with a normal guitar tuning of E, an A harmonica is often used.
 This is because by playing the C harmonica in G, or A harmonica in E, the dominant or seventh chord is produced in place of the tonic chord, and in the blues, all chords are typically played as dominant (seventh or ninth) chords.

 This is playing in 2nd position, called "cross harp."

 If we use a solo-tuned harmonica instead of richter-tuned, it will be in 3rd position, a ii-minor key.
 So in the case of a C harmonica, it will be in the key of D minor.
 This is called "slant harp."
 Minor keys can also be easily played in 4th and 5th positions.

-Breaking-in a harmonica

-Harmonica players disagree on the need to break-in the reeds of a new harmonica, and on break-in technique.
-Even among those that favor a break-in period, numerous techniques appear: some may prefer to play a new harmonica for several hours without bending notes; others prefer to play for many short periods of time with reasonable breaks in between, as recommended by acclaimed chromatic harmonica technician and player Douglas Tate.
-Some diatonic players use a 12 volt car vacuum to work the reeds, which is claimed to avoid premature stress cracks.

-Although not generally recommended nowadays by either players or manufacturers, some past players have felt soaking their harmonicas in warm water, and even beer, whiskey, or vodka helped break them in, believing that this facilitates bending of the notes.
-This is done only with aged wood combed harmonicas; as the wood ages, it can shrink, and in the case of the Hohner Marine Band harmonica (or any harmonica with wooden parts) soaking causes the wood to swell and makes the instrument more airtight.
-The problem with this is that the wood has a tendency to swell and crack when it is soaked in any type of liquid.